-After qualifying in India in 1983, Mr Sen has trained in General, Laparoscopic and Colorectal Surgery in the United Kingdom from 1985 – 1997.
-His surgical training has largely centred around St Thomas' and Charing Cross Hospitals.
+After qualifying in India in 1982, Mr Sen trained in General, Laparoscopic and Colorectal Surgery in the United Kingdom from 1985 – 1997.
+His surgical training largely centred around St Thomas' and Charing Cross Hospitals.

 Mr Sen has extensive experience in both undergraduate as well as postgraduate teaching.
 He held the post of Senior Lecturer in General and Colorectal Surgery at The Queen Elizabeth Medical Centre in Birmingham (2004 – 2006) and is currently an Honorary Senior lecturer in Surgery at the Imperial College of Medicine, London.
 He is an examiner for the Surgery final exams for Imperial College.
 He has been a regular teacher at the the CCrISP (Care of the Critically Ill Surgical Patient) course run by the Royal College of Surgeons and was invited to teach at the Royal College of Surgeons in Edinburgh in December 2020.
 From 2006 - 2013 he spent some valuable years in Germany, specifically in the Heidelberg group of teaching hospitals where he further qualified as a Visceral surgeon.